ZhangDiKing/Tensorflow-Porject/Eye_Tracking/README.md

                             filter_size)
     loss, error, predict_op = model.get_param()
 ```
-By the way, if you find it useful, I would appreicate your star.
+By the way, if you find it useful, I would appreicate your stars.